jofell/stellar-dev/_android_sdk/pages/03_ui_sdk.md

 ---
 layout: page
-title:  "Using Ready-made View Classes"
+title:  "Using the UI SDK"
 categories: android-sdk
 ---